jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_models_collections/readme.md

 ## Opening Framing (5/5)
 What's the purpose of a front end framework?
 JS and all of it's many libraries are great, but you can start building and building your application and all of a sudden there's no structure and everything's soup.

+How we got here:
+1. vanilla js
+  - a lot of code to write
+2. jQuery
+  - easier to do more
+  - easier to write more bad code
+3. OOJS
+  - more structured but a royal pain to write
+4. Frameworks
+  - All the structure of OOJS with the ease of writing like jQuery.

 ### libraries (2.5/7.5)

 - libraries gives us tools to utilize.
 - abstracts code and allows us to write our code more succinctly
 - allows us to write applications faster and easier
+- lots of options, very few rules (jQuery)

 ### frameworks (2.5/10)

 - like libraries in that it gives us tools to utilize
 - additionally they provide structure and conventions users have to follow in order for them to work.
+- Lots of rules (convention), few options (Ruby on Rails)

 ## What is a front end framework?
 (5/15)
 - a library that attempts to move some or all application logic to the browser, while providing a simple interface for keeping the front-end in sync with the back-end